lightning/bolts/07-routing-gossip.md

       - otherwise:
         - SHOULD store this `channel_announcement`.
   - once its funding output has been spent OR reorganized out:
-    - SHOULD forget a channel.
+    - SHOULD forget a channel after a 12-block delay.

 ### Rationale